A fruiticose or shrubby Lichen

 Lichens do not stay around if the air quality is poor and have only returned to our cities since 'Clean Air' legislation led to a reduction in the amount of pollution.
 Having said that some can survive in extreme environments from the cold of the Arctic to hot deserts and on toxic waste heaps.

 There are a few that can be unwelcome in the garden.
-The Dog Lichen is a foliose form that grows in poorly growing grass and the crustose forms such as Lecanora rupicola grows as white patches on paving and tarmac which are extremely difficult to remove.
+The Dog Lichen is a foliose form that grows in poorly growing grass and the crustose forms such as Lecanora rupicola grows as white patches on roof tiles, paving and tarmac which are extremely difficult to remove.
 They can be desirable on statuary and containers to give them signs of age.

 A crustose Lichen growing on a boulder.

 Lichens are made up of a two, sometimes three, organisms living in a symbiotic relationship, a fungus which cannot photosynthesize and a green alga or a cyanobacterium which can.
 The fungus provides support and increases the surface area to capture moisture and minerals for both partners to use.
-Although they can be seperated and cultured in a laboratory, neither can survive as individuals in nature.
+Although they can be separated and cultured in a laboratory, neither can survive as individuals in nature.
 They live for a long time and some have been determined as 4,500 years old.

 The fungus forms the majority of the structure, usually around 80%, and the alga can be as low as 5%.
 The presence of two or three distinct species in one organism has caused some dispute in the past over their classification, but it is now accepted that they 'lichenized fungi' so are placed in the Fungi Kingdom.
 The naming of Lichens falls to the fungal partner or mycobiont - the alga or bacterium is known as the photobiont.